Specialty overview

 Remote Vocational Training Scheme (RVTS):

 Applicants may be an Australian citizen, permanent or temporary resident and may hold either general or limited registration with Medical Board of Australia.
+Further information on the RVTS can be found here.

-Rural Generalist Trainig Scheme (RGTS):
+Rural Generalist Training Scheme (RGTS):

-Applicants may be an Australian or New Zealand citizen, an Australian permanent resident or a temporary Australian resident who has gained their primary medical degree in Australia or New Zealand, possess a recognised primary medical qualification and hold general medical registration."
+Applicants may be an Australian or New Zealand citizen, an Australian permanent resident or a temporary Australian resident who has gained their primary medical degree in Australia or New Zealand, possess a recognised primary medical qualification and hold general medical registration.

 Flexibility

 RACGP - Part-time training must comprise a 14.5-hour minimum working week, over a minimum of 2 days per week.
 Training is to be completed in 4 years for trainees seeking FRACGP, 5 years for trainees seeking FRACGP and FACRRM, and 6 years for trainees seeking RACGP Rural Generalist Fellowship or dual fellowship (RACGP Fellowship and ACRRM Fellowship with an advanced specialised trianing in surgery).
 An extension to a trainee's program time can be discussed with a training coordinator and more information can be found on the RACGP website.
-ACRRM - Part-time training must average no less than 16 hours per week over 1 year, approval provided by training providers.

 Interrupted training